scala/docs.scala-lang/_overviews/quasiquotes/setup.md

     scala> val universe: scala.reflect.runtime.universe.type = scala.reflect.runtime.universe
     scala> import universe._

 A wildcard import from a universe (be it a runtime reflection universe like here or a compile-time universe provided in macros) is all that's needed to use quasiquotes.
-All of the examples will assume that import.
+All the examples will assume that import.

-Additionally some examples that use `ToolBox` API will need a few more lines to get things rolling:
+Additionally, some examples that use `ToolBox` API will need a few more lines to get things rolling:

     scala> import scala.reflect.runtime.currentMirror
     scala> import scala.tools.reflect.ToolBox